-The appeal fee is 2000 €.
+For titled international championship series or for events which require a UIM Superlicence, the appeal fee is 2000 €.
 In addition the Driver has to pay 3000 € to the UIM for possible costs of the ICA (meetings, telephone, fax, laboratory, experts or other costs of the appeal procedure).
-The appeal fee for a single championship/ invitation race (not a Formula race, or a WOC race or similar) is 1000 €, in addition the Driver has to pay 1000 €, to the UIM for possible costs of the appeal committee.
+The appeal fee for a single UIM Event championship is 1000 €, in addition the Driver has to pay 1000 €, to the UIM for possible costs of the ICA.